Boost Weight Loss Success With Propel Water’s Calorie-Free Formula

 Crystal Light can compete with Propel Water on the basis that it only contains 5 calories.
 However, a packet of Crystal Light only contains 35 milligrams of sodium and no potassium, making it a poor sports drink.

 One drink that does offer competition for Propel Water is Gatorade Zero.
 It contains extremely similar ingredients to Propel Water – water, citric acid, sodium citrate, sucralose, and acesulfame potassium – and also includes 380mg of sodium and 110mg of potassium per bottle.
-And for those wondering “is Gatorade Zero good for weight loss”, it is; it contains 0 calories.
+For those questioning whether Gatorade Zero is good for weight loss, rest assured, as it contains zero calories.

 This significantly trumps the electrolytes included in Propel, but Gatorade Zero does contain Yellow 6 and glycerol ester of rosin, the latter being a resin used in adhesives and inks.
 These are some additives many would consider unnecessary for a sports drink, but the electrolytes included in Gatorade Zero are nothing to shy away from.